qbiomaster/qBioMaster-introduction/README.md

 #### Rooms
-The course will take place in two different rooms at the CBS.
-The seminar room and the QuB (to be pronounced 'cube', which is the Algeco just outside the main entrance of the CBS29).
+The course will take place in two different rooms at the CBS: The *seminar room* (1st floor, CBS29) and the *QuB* (to be pronounced 'cube', which is the Algeco just outside the main entrance of the CBS29).

 Slots are usually 1.5h long.